wp-plugins/responsive-video-light/readme.txt

 Use anonymous svn to get a current trunk copy, or build a patch against your current install, then email the patch to me for consideration.

 == Changelog ==

+= 1.2.1 =
+* Fixed http/https warnings & issues by using protocol independent URI.
+* Internal restructure to comply with PSR-2
+* Fix DEBUG mode error by correcting role call to use name as opposed to ID.
+* Refactored administrative interface to use Twig templating system

+I'm looking at feature upgrades currently.
+Be looking for a new release soon with an enhanced feature set.
+This

 = 1.2.0 =
 * Add notitle, nobyline, and noportrait vimeo parameters